sri1991/ai_agents/README.md

 #### Challenges and Solutions
 *   **Challenge:** Preventing infinite loops.
     *   **Solution:** Implement clear termination conditions and loop counters.
 *   **Challenge:** Optimizing the loop for performance.
     *   **Solution:** Analyze and optimize the tasks within the loop to reduce resource consumption.

-#### Banking Use Cases & Examples
+#### Use Cases & Examples
-*   **Automated Reconciliation:** An agent continuously reconciles transactions until all discrepancies are resolved.
+*   **Banking - Automated Reconciliation:** An agent continuously reconciles transactions until all discrepancies are resolved.
-*   **Security Monitoring:** An agent continuously monitors system logs for suspicious activity and takes corrective action.
-*    **Self-Optimizing Trading Algorithms:** Agents continuously refine their trading strategies based on market feedback loops.
+*   **Supply Chain Management:** MAS can boost supply chain visibility and responsiveness by monitoring shipments, tracking inventory, and coordinating with suppliers and customers [3].
+*   **Network Management:** Autonomous agents can be deployed to monitor different network segments, detect anomalies, and respond to issues in real-time [6].
+*    **Industrial Automation:** Real-time decision making and optimization [4].

 ### 6. Router